OSGConnect/connectbook/start/software/available-containers-list.md

 [TOC]

-This is list of commonly used containers in Open Science Grid.
+This is list of commonly used containers in OS Pool.
 These can be used directly in your jobs or as base images if you want to define your own.
 Please see the pages on [container overview][container-intro] and [defining containers][container-howto] for detailed instructions.